Bukunmifakanbi/Oluwabukunmi-David-Fakanbi_s-Portfolio/README.md

-# Data-Science-Portfolio
+# My-Portfolio-As-An-Actuary-Data-Scientist-Statistican-and-Person!
-This repository contains my journey as a data scientist; my skills and projects I have worked on.
+A portfolio of some of my analytics interest showcasing my understanding and depth as a Statistician, Data scientist and more Actuary